 More information on professional and educational directing can be found on the Directing pages.

 Police Role Playing

 With my students at York College of PA, we have worked with the York County Crisis Intervention Team yearly and the Special Crimes Unit helping them earn recertification with their bloodhound.
-This work was recognized with a cover story in York College Magazine and has led to a partnership with St. Anselm College’s psychology program where YCP theatre majors will work with them using game theory to create a role-playing model for first responders during the fall of 2020.
+This work was recognized with a cover story in York College Magazine and has led to a partnership with St. Anselm College’s psychology program where YCP theatre majors worked with them using game theory to create a role-playing model for first responders during fall semester 2020.